cyberark/secretless-broker/README.md

   Secretless is responsible for establishing connections to the backend, and can handle secret rotation in a way that’s transparent to the client.

 To provide Secretless access to a target service, a [Service Connector](#service-connectors) implements the protocol of the service, replacing the authentication handshake.
 The client does not need to know or use a real password to the service.
 Instead, it proxies its connection to the service through a local connection to Secretless.
-Secretless obtains credentials to the target service from a secrets vault (such as Conjur, a keychain service, text files, or other sources) via a [Credential Provider](#credential-providers).
+Secretless obtains credentials to the target service from a secrets vault (such as CyberArk Secrets Manager, a keychain service, text files, or other sources) via a [Credential Provider](#credential-providers).
 The credentials are used to establish a connection to the actual service, and Secretless then rapidly shuttles data back and forth between the client and the service.

 Secretless Broker is currently licensed under [ASL 2.0](#license)